Support for Projects Targeting New Funding from Outside Iowa:

 The Energy Center will not fund marketing or promotional campaigns for commercial products or services, nor will it fund policy advocacy activities.

-Subject to the availability of funding, the Energy Center will set aside $70,000 to commit funding for approximately 10 special-project grants to be competed on a first-come-first-served basis.
+Awards can be up to $15,000 and will fund up to 50% of the overall project cost, including registration fees.
 Proposals for special-project grants will be considered during the period August 1, 2015, through June 30, 2016.
 Awards shall not exceed $15,000 and will fund up to 50% of the overall project cost, including registration fees.
 All projects must be completed by December 31, 2016.

 For questions or additional information, please email Patty Prouty or call our Ames office at 515-294-8819.